Toby Kodat: Career

-2019: Grand Slam debut and win, Junior Grand Slam Final
+2019: Grand Slam doubles debut and win, Junior Major Final

-In the junior tour, Kodat had reached the finals of the 2019 French Open where he ultimately lost in the final to Holger Rune.
-In August 2019, Kodat and his partner Martin Damm won the USTA Boys 18s National Championships doubles title, earning the pair a wild-card entry into the doubles main draw of the 2019 US Open.
+In the junior tour, Kodat reached the finals of the 2019 French Open where he ultimately lost in the final to Holger Rune.

+In August 2019, Kodat and his partner Martin Damm won the USTA Boys 18s National Championships doubles title, earning the pair a wildcard entry into the doubles main draw of the 2019 US Open.
 Kodat and fellow American Damm became the youngest men's doubles team to win a US Open match in the Open Era.